ForNeVeR/overtone/docs/resources.md

   by the game installer)
     - `00.SAV`–`07.SAV`: seven files, all of 1 byte size, all containing a space character
-    - `COB.CFG`: a list of all COB archives inside of a game; there're two of them here
+    - `COB.CFG`: a list of all COB archives inside a game; there are two of them here
     - `FLOAT.CFG`: a configuration file of single-player game; contains no useful settings for the remake